braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 ## Web Email Capture Form {#email-capture-form}
 Email capture messages allow you to easily prompt users of your site to submit their email address, after which it will be available within the Braze system for use in all your messaging campaigns.

 To navigate to this option, you must create an in-app messaging campaign.
-From there, this message type can be found by selecting "Web Broswers" under "Send To" and "Web Email Capture Form" under "Message Type".
+From there, this message type can be found by selecting "Web Browsers" under "Send To" and "Web Email Capture Form" under "Message Type".

 ![emailimage]({% image_buster /assets/img/email_capture.png %})